theramiyer/blog/content/post/2021/privacy-and-you.md

 If you do try any of these out, and like them, please also consider supporting them either financially or through contribution to code or documentation.

 Like I have been saying, it does not make sense to get rid of the Big Five ({{< smallcaps GAFAM >}}), but we sure can reduce their control over data about us.
+Also, none of the above paid me anything to list them out.